Skip to content

 The Standard Explained

-The VESA Mounting Interface Standard (MIS) defines:
+The VESA Mounting Interface Standard (MIS) defines three things:

 • The arrangement of threaded mounting holes on the back of TVs